el634dev/React-Cryptocurrency-API/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open (http://localhost:3000) to view it in your browser.

 The page will reload if you make edits and will save the page once you reload.
 You will also see any lint errors in the console, npm and in the browser.